AmanuelT29/Reset-Password-via-PowerShell/README.md

   <img src="https://github.com/user-attachments/assets/a9b55dc4-66be-442f-b3b8-c923425a5d50" alt="Password Changed Confirmation" width="400"/>

   As shown in the screenshot, the password has been successfully changed.
 Sophie now has access to her computer again.

+  ## Conclusion

+  In this project, I demonstrated how to reset a user password using PowerShell by taking on the role of an administrator.
+The process involved creating a temporary password and enforcing a password reset at the user's next logon.
+This ensures that the user can regain access securely while maintaining good password hygiene.
+By verifying the changes from the user’s perspective, we confirmed that the password reset was successful.
+This simple yet practical task highlights the usefulness of PowerShell in everyday administrative duties.